AissamDjahnine/aissamdjahnine.github.io/index.md

 **Application to Mammographic Data within WHARe team (Women's Health Applied Research)**
 <br>

-> In this internship, we focused on improving mammography systems for clinical diagnosis by utilizing deep learning techniques.
-We specifically explored the efficiency of a gradient-based NAS method called DARTS (Differentiable Architecture Search) for classification tasks on mammographic data.
-Through experiments, we achieved state-of-the-art results on mammography data classification, outperforming existing models.
+> During my internship, I collaborated with experts to advance mammography systems for clinical diagnosis, focusing on the application of deep learning techniques to enhance the accuracy of mammographic data classification.
+Specifically, we explored the potential of a gradient-based Neural Architecture Search (NAS) method, DARTS (Differentiable Architecture Search), to optimize model performance for classification tasks.
+Through extensive experimentation, we successfully achieved state-of-the-art results, surpassing existing models in mammography classification.
+This project not only provided valuable hands-on experience with AI-driven research but also inspired my decision to pursue a PhD in medical imaging and deep learning.
 <br>
 <br>